 The ingredients for Szechuan meals include Worchester sauce, dry sherry, soy sauce, egg whites, cornstarch, brown sugar, chili paste, and sesame oil.
-Some vegetables are added such as garlic, red bell peppers, green onions, carrots, cayenne pepper, and red chili.
+Some vegetables are added such as garlic, red bell peppers, chopped green onions, carrots, cayenne pepper, and red chili.

 For meat, most dishes use chicken, beef, or pork, or another source of protein.
 The battered meat is usually fried, and the rest of the ingredients are combined with the sauce.

 The center of Szechuan cooking is the Szechuan pepper, which unlike others is lower on the heat scale.
 Because it contains peppercorn, it gives a tingling sensation that numbs the heat away.
-Mashed garlic is often also included in large quantities combined with soy sauce and chili paste.
+Mashed garlic is often also included in large quantities combined with soy sauce and chili bean paste.